softwarepyrate/LPC/readme.txt

 install microsoft C++ build tools if Visual Studio is not installed https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false
 When installer is open, click the "C++ tools for desktop" option Restart windows
-Create new folder in Documents called "ANPR"
-Navigate to it open the cmd inside the folder. paste this command in command prompt "git clone https://github.com/softwarepyrate/LPC_install.git ." run "LPC_install.bat" in an elevated command prompt Install complete
+Navigate to where you wish to store the program and open a cmd prompt paste this command in command prompt "git clone https://github.com/softwarepyrate/LPC_install.git" run "LPC_install.bat" in an elevated command prompt Install complete